JohnsonClayton/Mathematics-of-Encryption/README.md

 ```

 It is important to note that the message will replace all special characters with a space by default.
 Additionally, the code is meant to only handle upper case letters.
 For this reason, all messages are automatically converted to upper case, thus all case-sensativity is lost.
+#### Dependencies
+This program should run without errors on Windows/Mac/Linux with Python (v2 or v3).
+If any issues arise, please contact the owner.

 ## Frequency Analysis
 #### How useful is this encryption scheme?